ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 proposed new algorithm and whether there is sufficient experience to understand any dependent functions.

-A data centre is an example of a controlled environment, which often deploys fabrics with rich signalling from switches to endpoints.
+A data center is an example of a controlled environment, which often deploys fabrics with rich signalling from switches to endpoints.
 Furthermore, an operator can often limit the number of operating congestion controls.
 Many data centers are characterized by very low latencies (< 2 ms) and can support